Even Adele knew that Beyonce's 'Lemonade' was different and here's why

 "Do you remember being born?
 Are you thankful for the hips that cracked?
 The deep velvet of your mother, of her mother and of her mother?" she said during the performance.
 "You look nothing like your mother.
 You look everything like your mother.
 You desperately want to look like her.
 How to wear your mother's lipstick.
 You must wear it like she wears disappointment on her face.
 Your mother is a woman, and women like her cannot be contained."

-Perhaps that explains why—during her first two appearances on stage—Beyoncé chose to symbolize both Lady Liberty and the Black Madonna, drenched in gold, with beds upon beds of roses laying at her feet.
+Perhaps that explains why — during her first two appearances on stage — Beyoncé chose to symbolize both Lady Liberty and the Black Madonna, drenched in gold, with beds upon beds of roses at her feet.

 She began by asking, gently but firmly, "Where is the love?"

-Opening her performance with "Love Drought," Beyoncé sang not only about the power of Black families to overcome the struggles within their households, but she also reminded the general public of just how much more powerful they are when they love their neighbors as much as they love themselves. rebuilding and reconstruction after a period of a "love drought" for Black America.
+Opening her performance with "Love Drought," Beyoncé sang not only about the power of black families to overcome the struggles within their households, but she also reminded the public of just how much more powerful they are when they love their neighbors as much as they love themselves.
+She told a story of rebuilding and reconstruction following a longstanding dry spell for Black America.

 She then segued into "Sandcastles," which speaks of fragile foundations in relationships while offering a potential roadmap towards rebuilding on more solid grounding.
 It's a story about Reconstruction—both in relationships, and in American racial history.